Leadership Thought #287 – People Come and Go in Your Life and That’s Okay

-I hope that you have a close personal relationship with a lifelong romantic partner and best friend if that is what you desire.
-While periods of loneliness are to be expected, a lifetime of being single can be difficult and lonely.
-I also hope that if you are fortunate enough to have children that you have a strong enduring bond with them.
+I hope you have a close personal relationship with a lifelong romantic partner and best friend, if that is what you desire.
+While it’s normal to experience periods of loneliness, living a lifetime alone can be challenging and isolating.
+I also hope you have a strong, lasting bond with your children if you are lucky enough to have them.
 However, even these long-term relationships change and end at some point.
 Inevitably, someone will have to learn to carry on without the other person.
 Unfortunately, the loss of the people we love is a part of life.

-You will encounter interesting, fun, caring and happy people along the way who make your life more meaningful and abundant.
-This can happen in large or small doses.
-Sometimes a small moment in time can make all the difference in influencing the person you become.
+You will encounter fascinating, fun, caring, and joyful people along the way who make your life more meaningful and abundant.
+Such interactions can happen in large or small doses.
+Sometimes, a small moment can make all the difference in influencing the person you become.
 You will have the good fortune to stumble across amazing mentors (if you are paying attention) who offer sage advice and model behavior you end up wanting to emulate.
-You will also have to deal with individuals who are difficult to like or work with, but you will have to navigate these relationships anyway and make the most of the experience (or not).
-There is always something to be learned from adversity and conflict.
+You will also have to deal with difficult people, but you will have to navigate these relationships anyway and make the most of the experience (or not).
+Adversity and conflict always teach us something.

 There is certainly something powerful about the concept of loyalty and keeping lifelong connections.
-For most people it is an exception not a rule, especially with non-family members.
-Moreover, the intensity of any given connection should be expected to wax and wane.
+For most people, it is an exception, not a rule, especially with non-family members.
+Moreover, you should expect the intensity of any given connection to fluctuate.
 You can only go so deep with so many people at any given time.
-Some changes to relationships are abrupt and unforeseen while others wither gradually right before your eyes.
-It is okay to decide that a particular relationship has run its course.
+Some changes to relationships are abrupt and unforeseen, while others wither gradually right before your eyes.
+It’s acceptable to determine that a specific relationship has reached its peak.
 All you can do is be the best person you can be in all your close interactions.
 We all must continually strive to seek out others who are good for us rather than a negative influence.

 In all life throws at me, I choose to be an optimist.
 I believe all people you meet at a certain level are there for a reason.
 They hold a mirror up to your own soul and exist to help you become a better person one way or another.
-When it comes to interacting with another human being there is only so much, we can control in terms of the relationship.
+When it comes to interacting with another human being, there is only so much we can control regarding the relationship.
 All we can do is make the most of it, whatever it is, and be open to new people and new lessons along the way.
 Do not hold on to your past relationships at the expense of your future growth and development.

 Related articles